 Now this may seem like common sense when choosing a Jacksonville Apartment, but a lot of people don’t understand that renting an apartment over your budget, has the same effect on your credit as buying a house that you can’t afford the mortgage on.
 Housing is usually takes the largest chuck out of your monthly budget, so be absolutely sure of what you can reasonably spend on rent before starting your apartment search.

 How much space to you need?

 A sometimes overlooked factor that has a huge impact on the price of your rent is the actual square footage of your potential apartment.
-The old adage of “bigger is better” does not always hold true in terms of living space.
+The old adage of “bigger is better” does not always hold true in terms of living space and you might find that a 1 bedroom apartment is just enough space.
 Remember, the more space you have means upkeep and cleaning, as well as a higher utility bill.
 Try to focus on Jacksonville Apartments that offer floor plans that suit your living space needs.

 What’s Included with the Rent?

 It’s important to know what amenities are included in your rent and what you have to pay extra for.
 For example, are utilities included?
 What about a washer and dryer or microwave?
 Be sure to read over your lease carefully and make sure you speak with your leasing agent so you are very clear on what exactly you are paying for.

 Pay close attention to all extra fees and charges that could be associated with your Jacksonville Apartment.
 Do you have to pay first and last month’s rent before you move in?
 Also, most apartments will charge a security deposit along with some other “one time” charges associated with moving in.
 Check on late fees for rent and what the procedure is if you are late on payment.
 Sometimes these extra fees can add up and make what seemed like a cheap apartment not so cheap anymore.